De facto Separation

 A de facto partner’s ability to seek a property settlement or deal with other financial issues arsing from the breakdown of their domestic relationship will depend on whether the relationship meets certain criteria.
-Our experienced family lawyer team can advise you of your options and rights based on your specific circumstances.
+Our experienced team of divorce lawyers can advise you of your options and rights based on your specific circumstances.

 If a de facto couple separated in or after March 2009, financial issues, including property division and spousal maintenance is treated in the same way as married couples who have separated.
 If separation occurred before this date, different laws apply which vary significantly depending on the State in which the couple resided.